HossamAbubakr/TPManager/README.md

 3. The ability to have full control over your MAC filter.

-4. The ability to tag MAC address in your filter (The functionality I originaly made this app for)
+4. The ability to tag MAC address in your filter (The functionality I originally made this app for)

 5. Compare your current speed to current international averages **(data pulled from speedtest.net)**

-6. View hidden WIFI paramters and settings, otherwise hidden by the device.
+6. View hidden WIFI parameters and settings, otherwise hidden by the device.

 7. View connected device and copy their MAC addresses to easily add them to the filter

-8. Toolbox menue with essential one click configurations with full explination and logging of operations.
+8. Toolbox menu with essential one click configurations with full explanation and logging of operations.

-9. Troubleshooting menue with essential one click fixes with full explination and logging of operations.
+9. Troubleshooting menu with essential one click fixes with full explanation and logging of operations.

 10. Serialized settings for one click login.